cotteux/MeshFile/README.md

 ### Hardware Requirements

-* 2 x Raspberry Pi (3B/4 or Zero 2 W) – One for sending, one for receiving.
+* 2 x computers – One for sending, one for receiving.

 * 2 x Meshtastic LoRa Devices (e.g., T-Beam, Heltec LoRa 32)

 * Antennas – Properly tuned to the frequency of your region (433 MHz, 868 MHz, or 915 MHz).

-* USB Cable – To connect the LoRa devices to the Raspberry Pi.
+* USB Cable – To connect the LoRa devices to the computer.

 ### Software Requirements

-* Raspberry Pi OS (Lite or Desktop)
+* Linux

 * Python 3